ishan-patil2388/AHB_UVM_BASIC_SKELETON/README.md

 # AHB_UVM_BASIC_SKELETON
- This is a basic AHB UVM based testbech for dummy testing of UVM features
+ This is a basic AHB interfaced based UVM testbech for dummy testing of UVM features